 The above are only a few of the ninety identified autoimmune disorders.
 This auto immune epidemic, believe it or not, was almost missed because of a lack of communication between specialists.
 While this communication has indeed improved, it hasn’t prevented autoimmune cases from continuing to rise.

 When toxins get into the body, they can actually alter our DNA.
 When this happens, the immune system will sometimes attack this mutation believing it to be a foreign invader.
-Many of these toxins are chemicals we find in our everyday products, such as plastics, personal care products, sunscreen, synthetic dyes and more.
+Many of these toxins are chemicals we find in our everyday products, such as plastics, personal care products, sunscreen, synthetic dyes, and more.
 Constant exposure to these chemicals runs parallel to autoimmune disorders.
-The people who use most of these products are women, and they are also the ones who suffer from these disorder in much higher numbers.
-In fact, 78 percent of individuals who have an autoimmune disorder are women.
-One of the chemicals that is most potent is Mercury, according to researchers.
+The people who use most of these products are women, and they are also the ones who suffer from these disorders in much higher numbers.
+In fact, 78 percent of individuals who have autoimmune disorders are women.